Apple Pancake Recipe

 I’ve written before that I love breakfast foods for dinner.
 My all time favorite was when my grandmother would make her pancakes for all of us to eat.
 We’d have them on her good china and boy, it was a feast.

-My nana made a few different varieties: potato pancakes, plain pancakes, and the apple pancakes in today’s post.
+My nana made a few different varieties: potato pancakes, plain pancakes, and these apple pancakes or as she would call them – apfelpfannkuchen.

 Helpful tips

-- I make these pancakes with Macintosh apples, but you can make them with any apple you’d make an apple pie with.
+- Macintosh apples are perfect in this recipe and I love the flavor, but you can make them with any apple you’d make an apple pie with.
+Macoun, Granny Smith (for its tartness), pink lady apples, or Honeycrisp apples are great substitutes.

 - If you don’t have a microwave, you can sauté the apples for 3 – 5 minutes.
 Don’t over cook them, just soften them.

-- If you can’t eat these pancakes in one sitting, they store well.
-Layer them with cut pieces of parchment paper and place in a plastic baggie then put in the fridge.
+- For storage: They store well if you can’t eat these pancakes in one sitting.
+Layer them with cut pieces of parchment paper, place them in an airtight container, and store them in the fridge for up to a week.

 How to make apple pancakes